GentleMizt/Front-End-Tip-Calculator/images/README.md

 Users should be able to:

-- See the size of the elements adjust based on their device's screen size
+- View the optimal layout for the app depending on their device's screen size
-- Perform mathmatical operations like addition, subtraction, multiplication, and division
-- Adjust the color theme based on their preference
-- **Bonus**: Have their initial theme preference checked using `prefers-color-scheme` and have any additional changes saved in the browser
+- See hover states for all interactive elements on the page
+- Calculate the correct tip and total cost of the bill per person

 ### Links